OmniBrew/sw5e-data/data/tool-profs/Slicers_kit.md

 You gain additional insight when looking for digital securities when using computers and terminals.
 __TECHNOLOGY__
 Your knowledge of common digital security types makes it easier for you to identify them.
-__FEATURE__
-Feature that utilizes the tool in some capacity.
+__Security Breach__
-Over the course of a short or long rest, you can make a DC 15 Sample Activities
+During a short or long rest, you can make a DC 15 Slicer’s Kit check to hack into a secure system.
+On a success, you gain access to restricted information or control over the system for the next 24 hours.

+Sample Activities
 Activity | DC
 --- | ---
-Activity	DC
 Identify a hidden security routine | 15
 Reprogram a security routine | 20